SitecorePowerShell/Book/scripting.md

   * Runtime
  3. The *Context* chunk:
   * Context - Specifies the current item in the script.
 Often denoted as a *.* (dot) or *$pwd* (present working directory).
+  * Session - Specifies the session to use when executing the script.
+Resused sessions live in the *HttpSession*.